Super Bowl XXXVI: St. Louis Rams

 After the Rams’ 1999 season that had culminated in a gripping victory over the Tennessee Titans in Super Bowl XXXIV, their offense again dominated the league in 2000, leading the NFL in passing, scoring, and total yards.
 However, the Rams had one of the worst defenses in the league, ranking last in points allowed (471).
-This, along with injury problems and a coaching change from championship-winning coach Dick Vermeil – who resigned just 48 hours after the game – to his offensive coordinator Mike Martz, caused the Rams to slip to a 10–6 record in 2000.
+This, along with injury problems and a coaching change from championship-winning head coach Dick Vermeil – who resigned just 48 hours after the game – to his offensive coordinator Mike Martz, caused the Rams to slip to a 10–6 record in 2000.
 The season ended with a disappointing loss to the New Orleans Saints in the wild card round of the playoffs.

 After signing several new defensive players in the off-season, and hiring new defensive coordinator Lovie Smith, the Rams finished the 2001 season with the NFL's best regular season record at 14–2.
 They led the league in both total offensive yards (6,930) and scoring (503).
 This was the Rams' third consecutive season with over 500 points, an NFL record.
 On defense, they only allowed 271 points, improving their 31st ranking in 2000 to 7th in 2001.

 The Rams' 1999–2001 offense, nicknamed "The Greatest Show on Turf", is widely considered one of the best in NFL history.
 The team possessed an incredible amount of offensive talent at nearly every position.
 In 2001, quarterback Kurt Warner had the best season of his career and was awarded his second and final NFL Most Valuable Player Award after throwing for 4,830 yards and 36 touchdowns, but he also threw 22 interceptions, and earned a league high 101.4 passer rating.
 Wide receivers Torry Holt and Isaac Bruce each amassed over 1,100 receiving yards, combining for 142 receptions, 2,469 yards, and 13 touchdowns.
 Wide receiver Ricky Proehl caught 40 passes for 563 yards and 5 touchdowns.
 Tight end Ernie Conwell caught 38 passes for 431 yards and 4 touchdowns.
 Wide receiver Az-Zahir Hakim caught 39 passes for 374 yards, and added another 333 yards returning punts.